Community Connector: Operations

 All buses (except Mall Hopper and Black Bear Express) connect at the Bangor Depot at either 15 or 45 past each hour.
 The first trip to operate is Old Town 1 which leaves UMaine at 5:45 am.
 The first trip for most other routes is 6:15 or 6:45 am at the Depot.
 The final trips to depart the Depot are at 5:15 and 5:45 pm (see above for particular route).
-Saturday service is slightly reduced, only one Old Town route operates, making for a two-hour headway, and Center St. shares a bus with Hammond St. making for a 60-minute headway for both routes.
+Saturday service was suspended in June 2022 due to an ongoing driver shortage.

 Routes

 The Community Connector, based in Bangor, Maine, serves points within the city and in nearby Brewer, Hampden, Veazie, Orono, and Old Town.